Courtney crashes out of Newcastle Shootout - Speedcafe

 The Snowy River Caravans Mustang clipped the wall at Turn 7, which sent the car into the following wall, causing significant damage to the front end.

-The preceding two Shootout competitors Feeney and Le Brocq had mentioned that the Newcastle East Street Circuit was slippery following a significant crash in the Aussie Racing Car support category prior to the Shootout.
+The preceding two Shootout competitors – the Chevrolet Camaros of Broc Feeney and Jack Le Brocq – had mentioned that the Newcastle East Street Circuit was slippery following a significant crash in the Aussie Racing Cars Championship support category prior to the Shootout.

+“It’s just frustrating – there’s oil down there, so just trying to get in as close to the wall as I could to get around on the inside, but on the exit obviously too close, clipped the wall and show’s over,” Courtney said.

-“James is fine – it wasn’t that big a hit, said Tickford Team Principal, Tim Edwards.
+“James is fine – it wasn’t that big a hit”, said Tickford Team Principal, Tim Edwards.

 Asked whether the #5 Mustang will be repaired in time for this afternoon’s Race 2, which starts at 15:05 local time/AEDT, Edwards added: